- American Physical Society Sites

 - Become a Member

-APS will award grants led by current APS members ranging from $25,000-$100,000/year to fund 3-5 projects for up to two years that advance an interest of the physics community that have arisen as a result of current circumstances and align with the APS Strategic Plan.
+APS typically awards up to 5 grants each year with a maximum award of $100,000/year for up to two years (dependent on satisfactory progress) for projects that advance an interest of the physics community and align with the APS Strategic Plan.

 Questions?
 Email Kathryne or Tessa at firstname.lastname@example.org